Energy spectra in turbulent bubbly flows: Introduction

-A new approach proposed by~\cite{risso1} is to decompose the total liquid fluctuations into two contributions: spatial and temporal parts.
-Experiments with rising bubbles can only measure the sum of the spatial and the temporal fluctuations; and the two contributions cannot be easily distinguished.
-However, experiments with a fixed array of spheres distributed randomly in a uniform flow have been able to separately study the two contributions~\cite[]{risso1}.
-These experiments have suggested that the spatial contribution is dominant over the temporal part upto bubble Reynolds numbers $\sim$ 1000.
-Recent numerical simulations have found that the spectra of both the spatial and temporal contributions result in a {\it{-3}} scaling~\cite[]{riboux2013}.
-In the present work, we add external turbulence using an active-grid to the system of rising bubbles by varying the $b$ parameter.

 Previous work has mainly been concerned with the extreme values of the $b$ parameter, i.e. either pseudo-turbulence ($b = \infty$) or single-phase turbulence (b = 0).
 Our focus in this paper is to study what happens \textit{in between these extremes} $b = \infty$ and $b = 0$ as the energy spectrum scaling and the liquid velocity fluctuation statistics are not well known for large ranges of intermediate $b$.
 In this paper, we thus want to systematically analyse the flow as a function of the $b$ parameter between the cases of single-phase turbulence ($b = 0$), turbulence with some bubbles ($0<b<5$).
 The $b$ parameter is varied over 2-3 orders of magnitude, namely from $0.01$ to $5$, and the pseudo turbulent case $b = \infty$ is also included.
+Pioneering experiments in turbulent bubbly flow were made by~\cite{lance} using hot-wire and Laser Doppler Anemometry (LDA).
+Their experiments did not cover a broad range of b.
+They found that with increasing $\alpha$ the Kolmogorov $k^{-5/3}$ spectral density is progressively substituted by a $k^{-8/3}$ behavior. \cite{lance} attributed this to the wakes of the bubbles.
+Here eddies are produced which are so rapidly dissipated that they do not take part in the energy cascade.
+Omitting then the transport term in the energy balance in k space, they concluded to a $k^{-3}$ behavior on dimensional ground.
+Referring to the definition of b in eq.~\ref{eq:bubblance}, one would expect a different spectral scaling depending on the energy input.
+For b $\ll$ 1, the turbulent fluctuations would be dominant and the spectrum exponent is consequently close to $-5/3$.
+When b$\gg$1, bubble-induced fluctuations would dominate and the exponent would be close to $-3$.
+In the present work the parameter b is varied by adding external turbulence of varying intensity which is produced using an active grid.

 In the next section, we describe the experimental setup, tools and methods used.
 This is followed by the results section where we describe our findings for the liquid velocity fluctuations and energy spectra.
-We provide an interpretation of our results in the discussion section and summarise our work.
+We provide an interpretation of our results in the discussion section, where we also summarise our work.